 The deposit will be protected by a government approved Tenancy Deposit

-Protection Scheme - further detailed information can be found at
+Protection Scheme - further detailed information can be found on

-Shorthold Tenancies in England and Wales, must be protected by a
+Tenancies in England and Wales, must be protected by a Tenancy Deposit

 There are 3 government approved schemes.
 I use The Deposit Protection